jberkus/SYWTSAOSP/pyramid.md

 As Silent Users are not self-identified, criteria is important.
 Your project's users include anyone who has sufficient contact with your software to make distinctions between it and alternative software.
 For example, for a Kubernetes Operator, estimated silent users would include Kubernetes admins where the Operator is deployed, and software developers who build applications utilizing the Operator, but would not include users of those applications.
 This is potentially a different definition than marketing staff would use, since here we are concerned with users who are potential contributors, and people who have no direct contact with your software simply aren't.

+For projects which are also products, Silent Users are the customers who are unaware of the upstream project.
+They know the software only as something that they buy.
+Unlike other types of Silent Users, you have the advantage of knowing who the customers are.

 Characterizing Silent Users:

 * Do not have any community contact